 - Keep track of document comments and edits in one place, not across multiple copies of a document.

 Log in to your online Outlook/UTmail+ account and click on the waffle in the top left corner.
 Select the OneDrive tool.

 A downloadable version of OneDrive is available for U of T owned computers through the Microsoft Campus License Agreement.
 Faculty members, librarians and administrative staff with an appointment of at least 20 percent can download and install OneDrive on up to five personal devices.
-The software is available through the Office 365 web interface.
+The software is available through the Microsoft 365 web interface.